cookpate/aws-greengrass-sdk-lite/README.md

 # AWS Greengrass SDK Lite

-`aws-greengrass-sdk-lite` provides an API for calling AWS IoT Greengrass IPC calls with a small footprint.
-It enables Greengrass components to interact with the Greengrass Nucleus (Lite or Classic) with less binary overhead, and also enables components written in C. This can be used by Greengrass components as an alternative to the `aws-iot-device-sdk-cpp-v2` or the other language device SDKs.
+The `aws-greengrass-sdk-lite` provides an API for making AWS IoT Greengrass IPC calls with a small footprint.
+It enables Greengrass components to interact with the Greengrass Nucleus (Lite or Classic) with less binary overhead and also supports components written in C. Greengrass components can use this SDK as an alternative to the `aws-iot-device-sdk-cpp-v2` or other language-specific device SDKs.

 ### ⚠️ Important Notice ⚠️

-This library is pre-release.
-Feel free to test it out and report bugs or missing features.
+This library is in pre-release status.
+We encourage users to test it and report any bugs or missing features.

-Usage for development should pin a commit or tag.
+For development purposes, it is recommended to pin your usage to a specific commit or tag.

 ## Security